level23/druid-client/README.md

 | array               | Required              | `$config`    | `['router_url' => 'http://my.url']` | The configuration which is used for this DruidClient.
 This configuration contains the endpoints where we should send druid queries to.  |
 | `GuzzleHttp\Client` | Optional              | `$client`    | See example below                   | If given, we will this Guzzle Client for sending queries to your druid instance.
 This allows you to control the connection.             |

-By default we will use a guzzle client.
+By default we will use a guzzle client for handing the connection between your application and the druid server.
 If you want to change this, for example because you want to use a proxy, you can do this with a custom guzzle client.

 Example of using a custom guzzle client: